 - 1. A copy of registration certificate issued by Corporate Affairs Commission (CAC); - 2.
 Certified copy of Memorandum or Constitution, Rules and Regulations governing the NGO; - 3.
-List and Profiles of the Trustees/Board Members nominated; one of the Trustees/Board member must be a serving government official from relevant MDA responsible for the activity of the NGO; - 4.
+List and Profiles of the Trustees/Board Members nominated; - 4.
 Copy of the current Tax Clearance Certificate (TCC) of each of the Trustees (Paragraph 5 of the Guidelines On The Tax Exemption Status Of Non-Governmental Organisations issued on August 27, 2010, pursuant to Section 8(1)(t) of the Federal Inland Revenue Service (Establishment) Act 2007).